 Renting an Apartment in Italy

 Expect to pay at least €850 for a small apartment in a bigger city.
 You can rent a 140m2 apartment right in the city center, with 2 bedrooms, 2 bathrooms, and a giant living room for less than 2000 a month though, all furnished.
-For us it’s a deal since our expenses dropped by more than 50% from living in the US and we can live right in the city center.

 While getting an Italian villa in Tuscany might sound tempting, especially since towns where houses are being offered for €1, think twice before doing so.
 If you need to work there are no work opportunities there and working online might be tough since the internet connection isn’t best in the countryside.